-We source the best fabrics and materials we can find for our garments, fabrics that are generally reproductions of ones produced in America during the first half of the 20th century.
-These are niche fabrics, and that means sometimes they're not even available, but that's OK with us because we won't settle for less.
+To do that I source the best fabrics and materials I can find, fabrics and hardware that are generally reproductions of ones produced in America during the first half of the 20th century.
+These are niche fabrics, and that means sometimes they're not even available, but that's OK because I won't settle for less.

 Research matters too, into how and why these clothes were made the way they were.
 That means collecting vintage, looking into catalogs, old photographs, and reading accounts into the lives of people who wore this style of clothes.
 Their toil, trials, and tribulations matter too.

-Using traditional techniques, craftsmen and women make our classic workwear garments in only the best conditions that we can find.
+Using traditional techniques, craftsmen and craftswomen make our classic workwear garments in only the best conditions that I can find.

 Owner, The Rite Stuff